This post is also available in: German

 It depends on the type of snow you’ll be walking on.
 If the trail is packed and you don’t sink, you won’t need the floatation that snowshoes provide.
 However, if you’re planning on going in the backcountry or want to explore deep powdery snow, then they’re totally worth it.

-If you’re only planning on going once or twice, then you should rent snowshoes instead of buying them.
-If you only plan on doing easy trails then you can buy snowshoes for beginners which are cheaper than ones meant for deep snow.
+If you’re only planning on going once or twice, then I recommend renting snowshoes instead of buying them.
+If you only plan on doing easy trails, then you can buy snowshoes for beginners, which are cheaper than ones meant for deep snow.

-Most snowshoes fall into one of three categories: flat terrain, rolling terrain and mountain terrain.
+Most snowshoes fall into one of three categories: flat terrain, rolling terrain, and mountain terrain.
 The cheapest will be the ones for flat terrain, while the most expensive (and the ones I have and love) are designed for mountain terrain.

-Snowshoes for flat terrain are usually affordable with a simple binding and traction system.
+Snowshoeing on Flat or Groomed Trails Snowshoes for flat or groomed terrain are usually affordable with a simple binding and traction system and may have a plastic decking.
 These are great if you like to snowshoe on easy, packed trails.
 A snowshoe intended for “Recreational” use is a good fit for this type of terrain.

-The best snowshoes for rolling terrain are moderately priced and have slightly sturdier crampons and bindings.
+Snowshoeing on Rolling Hills The best snowshoes for rolling terrain are moderately priced and have slightly sturdier crampons and secure bindings.
 They may also have heel lifts allowing you to get up steep slopes more easily with less strain on your calve muscles.

-This requires sturdier snowshoes which are more expensive but worth the money.
-They are made with strong crampons and sophisticated bindings that work well with alpine hiking boots, although you can also wear them over regular hiking boots.
+Snowshoeing on Mountainous Terrain This requires sturdier snowshoes which are more expensive but worth the money.
+They are made with agressive crampons and sophisticated secure bindings that work well with alpine hiking boots, although you can also wear them over regular hiking boots.
 Look for snowshoes that are intended for “Backcountry.”

 Best Boots for Snowshoeing

-Although hiking boots are good for snowshoeing IF they’re waterproof and IF it’s not too cold, you may want a warmer and sturdier boot.
-And you’ll definitely want a snowshoeing boot if you’re hiking in the backcountry or in extreme temperatures.
+Although hiking boots are good for snowshoeing IF they’re waterproof and IF it’s not too cold, you may want a warmer and sturdier boot, and you’ll definitely want a snowshoeing boot if you’re hiking in the backcountry or in extreme temperatures.

-Best Women’s Boots for Snowshoeing Comparison Chart
+Best Women’s Boots for Snowshoeing